-This should include:

-- Theoretical concepts and research ethics in research methodology. - Practical training in carrying out a full research project.

-This includes; deriving and formulating a research question, designing a study (which should be at least partially quantitative), collecting data, analyzing results, reporting the whole project, finishing with a discussion and conclusion section.
+This should include theoretical concepts in research methodology and research ethics, as well as practical training in carrying out a full research project (i.e., deriving and formulating a research question, designing a study (which should be at least partially quantitative), collecting data, analyzing results, reporting the whole project, finishing with a discussion and conclusion section).

 Please give full details on the courses on research methodology that you followed.

 Many students wrote a bachelor thesis or a similar report on an empirical study in which all the above research steps of the process were followed.
-Therefore, a very good way of proving that you have had sufficient training in practical research skills in which you covered all steps is to UPLOAD A COPY OF YOUR (DRAFT) THESIS OR A RESEARCH REPORT WITH YOUR
+Therefore, a very good way of proving that you have had sufficient training in practical research skills in which you covered all steps is to UPLOAD A COPY OF YOUR (DRAFT) THESIS OR A RESEARCH REPORT WITH YOUR APPLICATION (EVEN IF IT IS NOT IN ENGLISH)

-APPLICATION (EVEN IF IT IS NOT IN ENGLISH).
-Note: For Clinical Forensic Psychology & Victimology a th nesis of at least 9 ECs is a strict requi rement, and you mus t upload it.
-For your information, see University of Groningen courses s A Theoretical Int troduction to Resea rch Methods, Researd h practicum and Research metho theory and ethics. · Research methods: theory and ethics 5 EC 5 EC Research practicum 5 EC 5 EC Bachelor thesis 10 EC 10 EC Theory/Philosophy of Science and/or History of Psychological Control of ogy: at least 5 EC.
-Sometimes these topics are treated briefly in Introductor y courses only.
-Th at is not enough to satisfy the requireme nts.
-If these topics have been treated within other courses, then you must show by doc uments detailing the contents of the course material that a substantial amount of time (summing up to 5 EC) was devoted to these topics.
-For example see University of Groningen courses Theory of of Science and His tory of psychology Theory of Science 5 EC 5 EC
+Please note that for Clinical Psychology and Forensic Psychology a thesis of at least 9 ECs is a strict requirement, and you must upload it.

+Research methods: theory and ethics 5 EC 5 EC

+Research practicum 5 EC 5 EC

+Bachelor thesis 10 EC 10 EC

+Theory/Philosophy of Science and/or History of Psychology: At least 5 EC.

+Sometimes these topics are treated briefly in Introductory courses only.
+That is not enough to satisfy the requirements.
+If these topics have been treated within other courses, then you must show by documents detailing the contents of the course material that a substantial amount of time (summing up to 5 EC) was devoted to these topics.

+Theory of Science 5 EC 5 EC

-Please add the course descriptions below, in the same order as listed in the table above.
+Course descriptions (in the order of the courses mentioned in the checklist)

-(please include links for verification in actual checklist)